openactive/ns-beta/index.md

 This allows us to add new properties to our endpoints so that we can publish all data fields we have that are useful, while providing a forum for discussion around each new property.
 The idea being that these properties would be considered by group for inclusion in the specification.

-We'll add the machine-readable JSON-LD behind this in time, this page serves as an interim-step.
+We'll add the machine-readable JSON-LD behind this in time, this page serves as an interim step.

 Note the issue associated with each one to facilitate discussion.
 To suggest a new property simply create a new issue [here](https://github.com/openactive/ns-beta/issues) (and if you're feeling techy optionally create a pull request to this file).